Day 2 in Bicol: Food, Friends, and Events

 |Photo from Jomar|

-We arrived at the venue and lines outside is really long!
+We arrived at the venue, and the lines outside are really long!
 According to the organizer Sir +Joshua Martinez, there are 906 people in attendance that day.
 I was scared!
 It was my first time to be giving a talk to such a huge crowd!
 I said my prayers and did my best.

 |Photo from Jomar|